-LaSPACE Program Administration & Institutional Coordinators
+LaSPACE Program Team & Affiliate Representatives

-General administration and management is the responsibility of the LaSPACE Staff headquartered at LSU.
+General administration and management is the responsibility of the LaSPACE Team headquartered at LSU.
 Questions about applications to any LaSPACE programs should be directed to the program management team via the general laspace@lsu.edu email address.
 Unless otherwise directed, all proposals, invoices, reports, and queries should also be submitted via email to the program email address (laspace@lsu.edu).
-Please refer to <a href="mailto:the-program-emailto:the-program
+Please refer to the-taspace@lsu.edu).
+Please refer to the-taspac